aalejandrofer/Attendance_Logger/README.md

 Simple and Quick project, using these products:
 - Raspberry Pi 4 Model B 2Gb
-- RFID HAT for Raspberry Pi
+- RFID HAT for Raspberry Pi (SB Components)

 Raspberry Pi OS will run the Pythong file on boot and connect Python with the RFID